Azure/azure-sphere-gallery/README.md

 ## Using the samples and designs

-See the [Azure Sphere Getting Started](https://www.microsoft.com/en-us/azure-sphere/get-started/) page for details on getting an [Azure Sphere development kit](https://aka.ms/AzureSphereHardware) and setting up your PC for development.
-You should complete the Azure Sphere [Installation Quickstarts](https://docs.microsoft.com/azure-sphere/install/overview) and [Tutorials](https://docs.microsoft.com/azure-sphere/install/qs-overview) to validate that your environment is configured properly before using the samples and hardware designs here here.
+See the [Azure Sphere Getting Started](https://www.microsoft.com/en-us/azure-sphere/get-started/) page for background on Azure Sphere.

 Each sample/hardware design will include instructions in the readme for any system requirements, maintenance expectations, who to contact for support, and the amount of testing completed.